Patience, they say, is a virtue.

 And that brings us to the villain of our book: The Curse of Knowledge.
 Lots of research in economics and psychology shows that when we know something, it becomes hard for us to imagine not knowing it.
 As a result, we become lousy communicators.
 Think of a lawyer who can’t give you a straight, comprehensible answer to a legal question.
 His vast knowledge and experience renders him unable to fathom how little you know.
 So when he talks to you, he talks in abstractions that you can’t follow.
 And we’re all like the lawyer in our own domain of expertise.

 It’s a critical point to remember when preparing a speech or presentation.
 A speaker must be patient with his or her audience.

 If the audience does not understand a concept, the speaker must try to find another way to explain it.
 Perhaps the audience needs a simpler example; the speaker must endeavour to come up with one.
 If the audience asks the same question 10 times, the speaker must answer that question — sincerely and with a smile — 10 times.
 If all else fails, the speaker should make himself available for further discussion after the talk and/or follow up by providing material or references that might help the audience.

 A speech or presentation is always about the audience, never about the speaker.
 If the audience doesn’t understand, it is the speaker’s responsibility to remedy the situation.
 With patience and good humour.

 To conclude this post, I would like you to watch this wonderful five-minute Greek movie entitled, “What is that?” (“τι είναι αυτό” in Greek).
 I first saw it a couple of years ago.

-It’s a simple story, expressed elegantly and with emotion, that conveys a powerful lesson for everyone.
+It’s a simple story about patience, expressed elegantly and with emotion, that conveys a powerful lesson for everyone.
 For me, there is more meaning packed into this film than there is in many of the two-hour movies currently playing in our cinemas.